if i were Jack - Phase 1

 - optimizing universal access to the resource by ensuring that it is part of the statutory curricula for all adolescents at Key Stage 4 of the curriculum attending mainstream schools in Northern Ireland (N= 216, reaching approximately 2,400 pupils) and in all schools in Ireland who have a transition year programme (81% of schools reaching approximately 3,200 pupils), in addition to utilising new technologies such as video and the internet to extend national and international dissemination.

-The If I Were Jack project builds on our previous research studies relating to young men's attitudes to unintended pregnancy and parent's approaches to communicating with their teenagers about relationships and sexuality (Lohan et al., 2010; Lohan et al., 2011; Lohan et al., 2012; Hyde et al., 2010).
+This stage If I Were Jack project builds on our previous research studies in Ireland and Northern Ireland relating to young men's attitudes to unintended pregnancy and parent's approaches to communicating with their teenagers about relationships and sexuality (Lohan et al., 2010; Lohan et al., 2011; Lohan et al., 2012; Hyde et al., 2010).
+The team hopes to progress with optimisation of universal access of If I Were Jack in Northern Ireland and the rest of the UK.